ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 send them to the originating HTTPS server by posting them to a well-known URL (associated with that server), as described in
 {{feedback-clisrv}}.
-Note that clients will send the same SCTs and chains to servers multiple times with the assumption that a potential man-in-the-middle attack eventually will cease, and an honest server will receive collected malicious SCTs and certificate chains.
+Note that clients will send the same SCTs and chains to a server multiple times with the assumption that any man-in-the-middle attack eventually will cease, and an honest server will eventually receive collected malicious SCTs and certificate chains.

 HTTPS servers store SCTs and certificate chains received from clients and later share them with CT auditors by either posting them to